nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/secure-coding.md

 {{/panel}}

-Note that, unrelated to security, the feature&nbsp;`http://xml.org/sax/features/validation`&nbsp;can also often be passed to improved the speed of the parsing.
+Note that, unrelated to security, the feature `http://xml.org/sax/features/validation` can also often be passed to improved the speed of the parsing.

 The following is not mentioned in the above OWASP page but must also be followed: